 The main one being the ratio of your waist circumference to your height.
 Don discusses this here.

 In summary, I once believed that eating a mostly plant-based diet was the healthiest diet.
 I have been a near life-long advocate of eating lots of dark leafy greens and vegetables ~ long before kale became a household name.
 While eating a so-called nutrient-dense, produce-rich whole foods vegan diet, we consumed dark greens and lots of other vegetables ~ DAILY!

 Well, despite my good intentions, mineral deficiencies began to show up over time.
 Dry hair and skin, brittle nails, fatigue, and ongoing phlegm, congestion, allergies, bloating, constipation, and more.

 Quite honestly, at this point, I could care less if I eat kale ever again.
 Considering it is actually more of a winter green, I may change my mind.
 My point being that I did a lot of research, and there are many who believe vegetables are not all that healthy.
 They all contain a certain amount of anti-nutrients, as these compounds help ward off pesky invaders.

 Fruits are actually the part of a plant that a plant actually wants you to eat.
-I enjoy getting a little fruit in most days, especially during the summer.
+I enjoy getting a little fruit, especially during the summer.
 Once it is cold out, my tastes will change.
 This is natural.
-Our ancestors would have consumed what was available seasonally.
-Cranberries are available in the late fall as these provide the needed vitamin C that may be otherwise lacking.
+Our ancestors would have certainly consumed what was available seasonally, including some delicious berries!

 Do your research, pay attention to your body's cues, stay open, and question everything, including and especially your long held beliefs for which you are the most attached!

 A low-carb diet can be modified in endless ways.
+Ditch the dogma!
 Make it work for you!